 She is affiliated with UMass Memorial Marlborough Hospital, MetroWest Medical Center, Milford Regional Medical Center and 5 dialysis facilities in the area.

-A nephrologist must have a comprehensive view of the patient rather than viewing the kidney problem in isolation.
+We believe that a nephrologist must have a comprehensive view of the patient rather than viewing the kidney problem in isolation.